cacharle/minishell_test/docs/config.rst

 Reference shell settings are defined under the ``[shell:reference]`` section.

+.. _config-shell-reference-path:
 .. conf:: path

    :type: path

-   Path to reference shell, the one to which minishell will be compared.
+   Path to reference shell, to which your ``minishell`` will be compared.

    .. note::
       has to support the ``-c`` option, ``sh``, ``bash`` and ``zsh`` support it.